 |03-NOV-1878||discovered by James A. Richardson, a federal fisheries employee.|

 A visit to Lake Shasta Caverns includes a boat ride and a bus ride.
-The road leads to a marina, where boats await the visitors.
-A 15 min boat ride takes the visitor to the other side of Lake Shasta.
-Then there is a short bus ride to the cave entrance high up the mountain side.
+The road leads to a marina, where the ticket office is located.
+Tickets are sold on a fist come, first serve basis.
+Its possible to buy tickets online, but they are valid for the whole day and do not reserve a place in a certain tour.
+Try to be at the ticket office 30 minutes before the tour starts and get the boarding pass to your online ticket.
+With the boarding pass you can enter the boat.
+A 10 minute boat ride takes the visitors to the other side of the McCloud arm of the Shasta Lake.
+Then there is a short bus ride on a private road to the cave entrance high up the mountainside.
 The surface of Lake Shasta is 325m asl, the cave entrance is 550m asl.

 In the 1870s, a small town was built on the McCloud River.
 Because of the river, it also had a fish hatchery, and one of the employees, James A. Richardson, discovered the cave in 1879.
 First it was named Chalk Cave because of the white limestone.
 Soon it was renamed Baird Cave, after Spencer Fullerton Baird (1823–1887), the American naturalist, ornithologist, ichthyologist, herpetologist, and museum curator.
 He was the first curator at the Smithsonian Institution and expanded the natural history collections from 6,000 specimens in 1850 to over 2 million by the time of his death.
 He was also second secretary and secretary of the Smithsonian for many years.
 Less known is that he also was the first U.S. Fish Commissioner appointed in 1872, hence the connection to the fish hatchery.